naaszja/pod3-giphy-saga-project/README.md

 ## Stretch Features

 1. Allow favorites to be removed/unfavorited
+2. Allow for a favorite to have many categories
-2. Implement the pagination feature of the Giphy search results
+3. Implement the pagination feature of the Giphy search results
-3. Add another view that allows a user to manage (create, edit, delete) categories
+4. Add another view that allows a user to manage (create, edit, delete) categories